 - driving to achieve policy change socially (citizens playing a key role) and through practice (consumers influencing the marketplace).

 Where we work

-The Vegan Society works mainly within the UK, but has a significant global influence through a strong online presence; social and traditional media; the Vegan Trademark for vegan products and sevices; and long-standing partnerships with like-minded organisations.
+The Vegan Society works mainly within the UK, but has a significant global influence.
+This is achieved through a strong online presence, social and traditional media, the Vegan Trademark for vegan products and sevices and long-standing partnerships with like-minded organisations.

 As a responsible charity with limited resources, we work efficiently and towards results we can measure.